zhaoshenzhai/mathwiki/Notes/metric_space.md

 # Motivation & Definition

-Abstracting away the basic properties of Euclidean distance in $\R^n$, and most notably preserving the *Triangle Inequality*, we make the following
+Abstracting away some basic properties of the Euclidean distance in $\R^n$, and most notably preserving the *Triangle Inequality*, we make the following

 {{< env type="definition" >}}